sonsongithub/SNReachability/README.md

 ###SNReachablityCheckerReachableViaWWAN
 Returned this value when specified host or network is reachable using WWAN.

+---

 Notifications
 ======
 SNReachablityChecker notifies it when network status changes.

 ###SNReachablityDidChangeNotification
 Posted when the network condition has been changed.
+The object is an SNReachablityChecker object.

+---

 Blog
 =======